sybrew/the-seo-framework/readme.txt

 		* It no longer checks for page id's on the first parameter, but only for page hooks.
 		* It now checks for page id's on the second parameter.
 		* It has been moved to class `AutoDescription_Query`.
 So it's now `AutoDescription_Query::is_menu_page()`.
+	* Theme "doing it wrong" title output is now always notified to the caches, even if it's "doing it right" the next time.
 * **Fixed:**
 	* Function `the_seo_framework_dot_version()` now works as intended.
 	* Method `AutoDescription_Query::is_single()` first parameter can now be an array without crashing the site.